jiangfengming/kasha/README.md

 kasha-worker --config=/path/to/config.js

 # async worker
-# requests with 'callbackUrl' parameter will be dispatched to async workers.
+# requests with 'callbackURL' parameter will be dispatched to async workers.
 kasha-worker --async --config=/path/to/config.js
 ```